Heart Of Darkness

 All the ugliness has become toxic for me and I’ve enabled it for far too long.
 I know I’ve made mistakes.
 I never meant to hurt you.
 Like the time I Chalk Painted your island.
 It was a cheap shot.
 I took a shortcut and shirked my responsibility in making our relationship work.
 I apologize.
 It will never happen again.
 I didn’t know what I was doing.
 Adventures In Decorating and Savvy Southern Style made it look so tempting.
 All I ask Dear Kitchen is that you don’t share that.
 The damage to my reputation could be irreparable.
 If word got out… I could be ruined.
 Please.
 Just.
 Don’t.

 We will work on this together.
 I will be there for you.
-I understand you have your issues too: your peeling pickled oak, broken drawers, and worn-out looking floors.
-I know you’re feeling “broken.”
-I know that we can fix these things if you will let me help you.
-I promise that this time I will be right there by your side.
+You have your issues too: peeling pickled oak, broken drawers, and worn-out looking floors.
+It’s understandable that you’re feeling “broken.”
+But we can fix these things if you will let me help you.
+This time around, I will be right there by your side.
 We can even hire a professional if you think that’s what we need.
 I understand why you don’t trust me.
 If you need someone to talk to…the laundry room is right down the hall.
 I’m sorry to say that she knows exactly how you feel.